spences10/blog.scottspence.me/posts/2018/2018-12-31-react-context-api/index.md

 > Context provides a way to pass data through the component tree
 > without having to pass props down manually at every level.

+Or in other words, you can use the React Context API to avoid [prop drilling] if you need more detail on the concept then I suggest checking out the links provided.

 I've gone over implementing the React Context API in my Gatsby blog which I documented as I did it; you can see [how that went here].

-For this post we're going to extend the example created in the previous post I did for [styled-components getting started]
+For this post we're going to extend the example we created for [styled-components getting started] as it has the majority of the code we'll need to get started with the React Context API.
+We're going to extend that example manage the theme state of the example application.

 I've added the con